enyosolutions/vue-awesome-components/docs/next-steps.md

 ## Features
-- Custom Filters on top of the crud component.
+- Custom Filters on top of the awesome crud.
 - Support for custom format of api response
 - implement nested schemas for crud <Badge text="DONE"/>
-- forward parameters to a crud component in order to force the value of some fields (Ex: when i create a product form a page when coming with a fixed providerCode i want to the providerCode to be auto set the value in the query.)
+- forward parameters to a awesome crud in order to force the value of some fields (Ex: when i create a product form a page when coming with a fixed providerCode i want to the providerCode to be auto set the value in the query.)

 - Make sure that if a crud page does not have an edit/create/view action, also it does not have the route for doing so